 What exactly is churn rate, how can you calculate it correctly, and, finally, what can you do to reduce it?
 Let’s find it out.

-Churn is a decelerator of growth.
-That is why you will see it reflected in your financial metrics, such as monthly recurring revenue, customer lifetime value, and customer acquisition costs.
+By monitoring your average churn rate, you will be able to see its effect on your financial metrics, such as monthly recurring revenue, customer lifetime value, and customer acquisition costs.

 Your monthly recurring revenue indicates the long-term viability of your business.
-When your customers leave, your MRR decreases.
+When your customers leave, your monthly recurring revenue decreases.

-The lifetime value of your customers also shows how rentable your business is.
-When your customers churn, the LTV gets lower: all the value that they could have brought to you disappears.
+The customer lifetime value of your customers also shows how profitable your business is.
+When your customers churn, the lifetime value gets lower which means that all the value that they could have brought to you disappears.
 Read more to find out how to calculate it.

 The last metric we will mention is the customer acquisition cost.
 The more you spend on acquiring a new customer, the higher impact the churn rate has on your profitability.
 By reducing the churn rate, you can lower your overall CAC.